Every professional displayed on Counselling Directory has been independently

 It can be daunting looking for the right counsellor; it’s like trying on a pair of shoes - as much as you may like the look of them, sometimes they just don’t fit.
 That’s why on the first session we have a chat and see what you want from counselling.

 My counselling style is integrated; I use the tools from a variety of proven theories to best support you and your needs.
 I have been working with young people and families for over 14 years to deal with significant trauma.
-I have also worked with addicts at Turning Point to identify the underlying issues that made them dependant.
+I have also worked with clients to support them identify their underlying issues that made them dependent on drugs or alcohol.